 •Gillette Fusion ProGlide Razor

-I decided a couple of months into my travels when my products ran out that I would go the natural route and create my own natural face scrub.
-After a day of hiking (and several months of traveling, harsh sun rays, pools filled with chlorine, etc.), a natural, exfoliating DIY face scrub is just what your face needs.
-This simple, 2 ingredient face scrub takes 30 seconds to make, and it is a life changer!
+*Note: Simple is better when it comes to your skin care.
+After a day of hiking or several months of travel, a natural, exfoliating DIY face scrub is just what your face needs.
+This simple, 2 ingredient face scrub takes 30 seconds to make, and it’s a life-changer!

-You will need one tablespoon of your favorite olive oil and 2 tablespoons of sugar (I try to use coarse sugar, larger sugar than regular, white granulated sugar, for a better exfoliating scrub).
-Just combine the olive oil and sugar in a small bowl and stir.
-Rub the sugar scrub onto your face, neck or any area of the skin using a gentle circular motion for approximately 30 seconds (I recommend doing this over the sink or in the shower to avoid a messy bathroom floor or countertop).
-Rinse dry with warm water and pat dry with a fresh, clean towel.
+You will need one tablespoon of your favorite olive oil and 2 tablespoons of sugar (I try to use coarse sugar for a better exfoliating scrub).
+Combine the olive oil and sugar in a small bowl and stir.
+Rub the sugar scrub onto your face, neck or any area of the skin using a gentle circular motion for approximately 30 seconds.
+I recommend doing this over the sink or in the shower to avoid a messy bathroom floor or countertop.
+Rinse dry with warm water.
+Pat dry with a fresh, clean towel.
 Repeat process if needed (not more than twice weekly).

 •Imodium (loperamide) tablets •Rolaids (calcium carbonate) tablets